 - Avoid greenhouse gas emissions through reduced electricity use

 Prior to starting a project, find a contractor using the Washington Participating and Qualified Program Contractors list.
 Note that select incentives must be completed by a Qualified Program Contractor.
 Review the incentive application with your contractor to determine eligibility requirements, incentive qualifications and review the list of required documents to submit for an incentive.

-Incentive application and required documents must be received within 90 days of the work completed date.
+Incentive application and required documents must be postmarked within 90 days of the work completed date.
 Incentive checks are issued within 45 days of receipt of the completed and approved incentive application.
 Incentives are not to exceed the purchase price of the equipment or service.
 Equipment and service work may be inspected for compliance.
 Incentives are subject to tariff approval and may change with 45 days notice.
 Additional terms and conditions may apply.

 Equipment Purchases and Services

 Duct sealing and duct insulationFor homes with electric heating